SFPC-Projects/imperfect-pictures/README.md

 # Imperfect Pictures — Class Archive

 An interactive, draggable archive of student projects for **Imperfect Pictures** at the [School For Poetic Computation](https://sfpc.study/) (SFPC).
-The site features a desktop of draggable project nodes, a sortable list view, internal project pages, downloads, and WIP placeholders.
+The site features a desktop of draggable project nodes.
 Each project can be opened, downloaded, or visited externally, with internal project pages shown in overlay windows.
-WIP projects are marked with placeholders.

 ## Live version